influxdata/helm-charts/charts/influxdb-enterprise/README.md

 ### Secrets

-This chart REQUIRES some mandatory secrets in-order to function.
+This chart requires the following secrets in order to function:

+- License
+- Shared Secret

+Optionally, you can also provide secrets to enable:

+- Authentication
+- TLS

 #### License